anish-saha/Ataxxx/README.md

 CS61B board game project with a user-friendly GUI and intelligent AI.
 The AI was implemented through a recursive game tree to make the game very challenging.
 The GUI was implemented using the standard Java library 'Graphics'.
-Use
-<br> `java -ea ataxx.Main --display` to play this game.
+Use `java -ea ataxx.Main --display` to play this game.

 =========================================